Bayesian Bi-level Sparse Group Regressions for Macroeconomic Density Forecasting: Monte Carlo experiments

 In this example, we consider a DGP with mixed-frequency data, where $N=\{50,100\}$ predictors are sampled at a higher frequency compared to the target variable.
 Simulated data are obtained from the following process:

 where $m=3$ (which is akin to a quarterly-monthly process) and $p_{x}=11$.
 We set the true weighting scheme $\psi_{j}\left(u\right)$ by relying on a three-parameters Beta function:

-We investigate four alternative weighting schemes that correspond to bell-shaped weights (DGP 1) with $(a,b,c)=(5,15,0)$, fast-decaying weights (DGP 2) with $(a,b,c)=(1,10,0)$, slow-decaying weights (DGP 3) with $(a,b,c)=(1,4,0)$, and flat weights (DGP 4) with $(a,b,c)=(1,1,0)$.
-These weighting schemes are represented in Figure \ref{fig:MIDAS_weights}.\footnote{The weights are set to exactly zero for values of the Beta function $<1\text{e-04}$, and normalized to sum up to 1.} Note that the same weighting scheme applies to all the predictors entering the DGPs.
-We define $\varepsilon_{t}$ and $\boldsymbol\epsilon_{t} := (\epsilon_{1,t},\dots, \epsilon_{N,t})^{\prime}$ as i.i.d. draws from the following multivariate distribution:
+We investigate four alternative weighting schemes that correspond to bell-shaped weights (DGP 1) with $(a,b,c)=(5,15,0)$, fast-decaying weights (DGP 2) with $(a,b,c)=(1,10,0)$, slow-decaying weights (DGP 3) with $(a,b,c)=(1,4,0)$, and flat weights (DGP 4) with $(a,b,c)=(1,1,0)$.\footnote{The weights are set to exactly zero for values of the Beta function $<1\text{e-04}$, and normalized to sum up to 1.} Note that the same weighting scheme applies to all the predictors entering the DGPs.